 In CFMEU v Pilbara Iron Company (No 3), the fact that the employee had raised concerns or complaints about safety issues within the workplace was found to be the exercise of workplace right.
 The complaints did not relate to his own personal working conditions, safety or environment, but were complaints made out of concern for the safety of employees at that workplace generally.

 In Walsh v Greater Metropolitan Cemeteries Trust (No. 2), the Federal Court observed that an employee could make a complaint about misconduct that had an effect on another employee, but not on the employee making the complaint directly.
 That may be sufficient to demonstrate the exercise of a “workplace right” by that employee.
 Thus, the Court found that the complaint did not need to be directly related to the employment; an indirect relationship was enough.
-Based on the relevant case law, it is unlikely that complaining about any general disagreement with your boss, will be protected under the General Protections provisions.
+Based on the relevant case law, it is unlikely that complaining about any general disagreement with your Employer, will be protected under the General Protections provisions.
 The actual disagreement would need to be explored and assessed.
 For instance, complaining about the boss having a different view about how a project goal is to be reached, may not constitute a complaint or inquiry under the Fair Work Act 2009 (Cth).
 Instead, this complaint may be perceived as a retaliation and for the ulterior purpose of challenging the boss’s authority.

 Want any help with workplace matters, Give us a call at A Whole New Approach for all Fair work Commission matters workplace investigations, general protections, unfair dismissals and any related matters, give us a call, free advice is here for you 1800 333 666

 FCCA 997.

 Harrison v in Control Pty Ltd (2013) 273 FLR 190.